eonarheim/eonarheim.github.io/docs/label.md

 permalink: /docs/label/
 ---

-Labels are a special type of actor meant to be convenient way to display text on the screen.
-As a consequence of being an actor, all of the capabilities of actors come with.
+Labels are a special type of actor meant to be a convenient way to display text on the screen.
+As a consequence of being an actor, all of the capabilities of actors can be applied to a label.

 ## Usage
 --------